muratkeremozcan/books/contract-testing/notes.md

    Optic: lint the schema and/or run the e2e suite against the OpenAPI spec through the Optic proxy.

-   Dredd: executes its own tests against your openapi spec (eeds your local server, has hooks for things like auth.)
+   Dredd: executes its own tests (magic!) against your openapi spec (eeds your local server, has hooks for things like auth.)

 3) **Publish the OpenAPI spec to the pact broker**.